Rautcode/SCADA-Assistant/README.md

 2.  **Connect to Your SCADA Database**:
     - Navigate to **Settings > Database**.
-    - Enter your SQL Server credentials (server address, database name, user, and password).
+    - Enter your SQL Server credentials.
+You can either provide a full ODBC connection string in the "Server Address" field or fill out the separate fields for server, database name, user, and password.
     - Use the **Test Connection** button to verify the details are correct, then **Save All** settings.

 3.  **Map Your Data Columns**: